Owen Beck (footballer)

-Owen Michael Beck (born 9 August 2002) is a Welsh professional footballer who plays as a left-back for club Derby County on loan from Premier League club Liverpool.
+Owen Michael Beck (born 9 August 2002) is a Welsh professional footballer who plays as a left-back for club Liverpool.
 He is a Wales under-21 international.

 Club career

 Early career

 Beck first played for the junior teams of his hometown club, Flint Town United as a striker.
 At the age of 10 he was awarded with a Flintshire Footballer of the Year award by Ian Rush.
 He then joined the youth set-up at Tranmere Rovers before moving to Stoke City, switching to playing in the full-back position.

 He then joined the academy of Liverpool from Stoke as an under-13 player.
 He broke into the under-18 team in the 2019–20 season and was also a part of their Under-19 UEFA Youth League squad.
 He moved up to the under-23 squad for the 2020–21 season becoming a playing regular.

 Liverpool

 In June 2020 he signed his first professional contract with Liverpool, improved his terms in November 2020 and in July 2021 he signed a new long-term contract with the club.

 He made two appearances for the first team in the 2021–22 pre-season, playing friendlies against Athletic Bilbao and Osasuna.
 On 27 October 2021, he made his competitive debut for the first team in an EFL Cup game against Preston North End.